Faraz Emamali

-Faraz Emamali (فراز امامعلی) is an Iranian football forward who currently plays for Iranian football club Mes Rafsanjan in the Persian Gulf Pro League.
+Faraz Emamali (فراز امامعلی) is an Iranian football forward who currently plays for Iranian football club Shams Azar in the Persian Gulf Pro League.

 Club career

 Paykan

 Emamali started his career with Paykan from youth levels.
 He was promoted to the first team after shining in the Tehran Asia Vision Super League with Paykan, where he scored 27 times with U19s and 14 times with U21s.
 He made his professional debut for Paykan on November 21, 2014 against Esteghlal Khuzestan as a substitute for Jahangir Asgari.